Good governance essential for India: Tharoor

 see them marching into the well and shouting slogans so that

 the Speaker can`t be heard, thereby getting Parliament

 suspended, there you see a classic example of a lack of

-quality leadership in our political system," the former
+quality leadership in our political system," he said.

-Quality Awards and IMC Juran Quality Medal function here last
+National Quality Awards and IMC Juran Quality Medal function

 Quality solutions in a democracy like ours require a